FlaneurApp/flaneur-social-location/README.md

 * `maxID`: String, Optional.
 Fetch the posts from this ID.
 * `onlyWithLocation`: Boolean, Optional.
 Fetch only posts with location.
 Doesn't used if a custom parser function is provided.

+## Facebook-specific Parameters

+* `withCover`: Boolean, Optional.
+Include the cover photo (when available) for each location.

 ## Code sample:

 ```js